zoom-care/candidate-project-java/Daniels_README.md

 2. You need java installed.
 Run `java --version` from command line to make sure java is installed.
 3. You need maven installed.
 Run `mvn --version` from command line to make sure maven is installed.
 4. You can build the project with `mvn clean install` from the command line
+5. You can run the unit/integration tests with `mvn test` from the command line
-5. You can run the project with `./mvnw spring-boot:run` from the command line
+6. You can run the project with `./mvnw spring-boot:run` from the command line
-6. You can use postman to create http requests to call the service https://www.postman.com/
+7. You can use postman to create http requests to call the service https://www.postman.com/

 #### Project requirements as I understood them:
 - Use embeded database with tables `Employee` and `Properties`.